giorgianb/fotini/README.md

 It computes output statistics using continuous-mode quantum mechanics, and thus for the supported optical circuit elements, reproduces all important quantum mechanical effects.
-While it supports *general* spectral amplitudes for a particular number state, it works particularly efficiently with number states expressible as `C_1*exp(Σa_it_i^2 + Σb_i*t_i + c)`.
+While it supports *general* spectral amplitudes for a particular fock state, it works particularly efficiently with spectral amplitudes expressible as `C_1*exp(Σa_it_i^2 + Σb_i*t_i + c)`.
 These covers a important variety of real-world usage.